RileyCornelius/Ros-Workspace/README.md

 ### Create your repository

-On the next dialog, name the repository you would like to start and decide if you want all of the branches, or just the latest LTS: humble.
+On the next dialog, name the repository you would like to start and decide if you want all of the branches, or just the latest LTS: melodic.

 ![template_new](https://user-images.githubusercontent.com/6098197/91332035-713ee980-e780-11ea-81d3-13b170f568b0.png)